Treaty of Ribemont

 The Treaty of Ribemont was a dynastic treaty concluded in the city of Ribemont in February 880, between the East Frankish king Louis the Younger, and his cousins, West Frankish kings Louis III and Carloman II.
-The treaty secured concord between two branches of the Carolingian dynasty, and also confirmed previously agreed (879) transfer of the western half of Lotharingia from the West Frankish jurisdiction to the East Frankish king, who already ruled over eastern Lotharingian regions.
+The treaty secured concord between two branches of the Carolingian dynasty, and also confirmed the previously agreed (879) transfer of the western half of Lotharingia from the West Frankish jurisdiction to the East Frankish king, who already ruled over eastern Lotharingia.

 History

 After the death of emperor Charles the Bald in 877, king Louis the Younger secured the friendship of Charles' successor, West Frankish Louis the Stammerer with the Treaty of Fourons in November 878.
 The two cousins promised to accept the successions of their respective sons.
 The treaty was put to the test when Louis the Stammerer died in April 879.
 A western delegation led by bishop Gauzlin of Paris, invited Louis the Younger to take control of West Francia.
 Accepting the invitation, East Frankish king invaded West Francia and reached as far as Verdun, receiving another West Frankish delegation that offered him western part of Lotharingia in exchange for recognizing young kings Louis III and Carloman II as rulers in the rest of West Francia.
 The offer was accepted, and Louis the Younger returned to East Francia upon receiving the offered region.

 Meanwhile, count Boso of Vienne, a noble with strong Carolingian connections, proclaimed himself king and seized power in Lower Burgundy and Provence.
 Moreover, the Vikings resumed their attacks.
 To deal with these threats, the Carolingian kings decided to deal with the threats together.
 In February 880, they met at Ribemont, in present-day Aisne.
 In return for Louis the Younger's support, the kings of West Francia acknowledged the previously agreed possession of East Frankish king over the whole of Lotharingia, thus including the western part of that region, which West Francia had previously acquired by the Treaty of Meerssen (870).
 The two brothers were thereafter free to deal with Boso.
 They were aided by Louis the Younger and his brother, king Charles the Fat, who was ruling in Alamannia, Upper Burgundy and Italy.
 Boso suffered several territorial loses, but still kept his kingdom.

-Thus after 880, Carolingian territories remained divided in five parts.
-The border set in Ribemont between the West Francia (precursor to the Kingdom of France), and the East Francia (precursor to the Holy Roman Empire) remained largely the same until the Late Middle Ages.
+Thus, after 880, Carolingian territories remained divided into five parts.
+The border set in Ribemont between West Francia (precursor to the Kingdom of France) and East Francia (precursor to the Holy Roman Empire) remained largely the same until the Late Middle Ages.